Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Trim saturated fat and salt from your menu.
 When you can, trade butter for canola or olive oil.
 Swap red meat for seafood, a good source of omega-3 fats that help reduce triglycerides, clotting, and blood pressure.

 Move more.
-Exercising at a moderate to high intensity for at least 30 minutes, 5 days a week, can lower your blood pressure.
+Exercising at a moderate to high intensity for at least 30 to 40 minutes, 4 to 5 days a week, can lower your blood pressure.
 It can also strengthen your heart, decrease stress, and lower weight.
+Adding weight training or resistance exercises 2 days a week can also increase your metabolism and help maintain a healthy weight.

 Quit smoking.
 Smoking is the most common risk factor for women.
 It triples your heart attack risk.
 It may take a few tries to quit.
 You may need to address your addiction by using a patch or chewing gum.
 You may also need to change your behavior.
 For example, try munching on a carrot when cravings strike.